siliconwitchery/s1-sdk/README.md

 Optionally Install the [J-Link Software Pack](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack) if you want the latest tools, though the Nordic command line tools already comes bundled with them.

-### Setup the project:
+### Setup the SDK:

-1. Download or [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the S1 SDK by running `git clone https://github.com/siliconwitchery/s1-sdk.git` from the terminal.
+1. Download this SDK. *Or clone it by running `git clone https://github.com/siliconwitchery/s1-sdk.git` from your terminal.*

 1. Duplicate `paths_template.mk` and rename it to `paths.mk`.